nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INDEX` refers to the appointment's index number as shown in the displayed appointment list in the **Overview** tab.
     * It **must be a positive number**, eg. 1, 2, 3, …​
 * `PATIENT_NAME` refers to the name of the patient involved in the appointment as shown in the displayed calendar in the **Overview** tab.
-* `PATIENT_IC` refers to the ic number of the patient involved in the appointment as shown in the displayed calendar in the **Overview** tab.
+* `PATIENT_IC` refers to the NRIC of the patient involved in the appointment as shown in the displayed calendar in the **Overview** tab.
-* `APPOINTMENT DATETIME` refers to the date and starting time of the appointment.
+* `APPOINTMENT_START_TIME` refers to the date and starting time of the appointment.
-    * It follows the format of `yyyy-MM-dd HH:mm`.
+    * It follows the format of `dd/MM/yyyy HH:mm`.
-    * Do note that you will need to input the hour (`HH`) in  the 24-hour format.
+    * Note that you will need to input the hour (`HH`) in  the 24-hour format.
 * `DURATION` refers to the duration of the appointment, in minutes.

+Example: You want to reschedule the first appointment in the appointment list.

+Step 1: Input `editappt 1 st/29/12/2020 17:00 d/120` into the command box and press Enter.

+Step 2: On the **Overview** tab, you can find the newly updated appointment inside the appointment list.

+Step 3: If the newly updated appointment is due within a week from today, you can also see the appointment details inside the calendar.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>